pgRouting/pgrouting/doc/breadthFirstSearch/pgr_binaryBreadthFirstSearch.rst

    :end-before: -- q3

 .. index::
-    single: Binary Breadth First Search(One to Many) - Experimental
+    single: binaryBreadthFirstSearch(One to Many) - Experimental

 One to many
 ...............................................................................